aceslice/academia/README.md

-#Academia
-Academia is a landing page of an educational website built with html and Scss
+#Academia is a landing page of an educational website built with html and Scss